holoviz/holoviz/doc/governance/org-docs/TRADEMARKS.md

 * [Your software] for Mark software

 These guidelines are based on the [Model Trademark Guidelines](http://www.modeltrademarkguidelines.org), used under a [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/deed.en_US)

+---
+This document is based on GitHub MVG-0.1-beta, which is Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).